Certifications that pay off

 A generic project coordinator earns a median of $67,280 a year, according to the Bureau of Labor Statistics, but a certified scrum master can make an average of more than $100,000 a year, reports CIO

 You get a potential $30,000 pay bump just from completing a two-day course and passing an online exam.
-Just think of how that extra money could grow in an investment account.

 8. Optical manager